kaburudn/First-rep/README.md

 # First-rep
 hi humans
-am Kaburu and data and science is mymiddle name
+am Kaburu and data and science is my middle name